-The Group generates direct GHG through burning of petrol from private cars.
-Indirect GHG emissions are generated from purchased electricity and purchase of gypsum block products from Germany by vessels.
+The Group generates direct GHG through burning of petrol from its use of private cars.
+Indirect GHG emissions are generated from purchased electricity and purchases of gypsum block products from Germany by vessels.

-A total of 2,730.8 tonnes CO_2 -e GHG were emitted for the year ended 31 March 2019.
-The table below summarised the scope and activities of GHG emissions for the year ended 31 March 2019.
+A total of 1,386.8 tonnes CO2-e GHG were emitted for the year ended 31 March 2020.
+The table below summarises the scope and activities of GHG emissions for the years ended 31 March 2020 and 2019.